GainorB/node-express-mvc/readme.md

-# MVC Design Patern
-### using Node.js with Express.js and a PostgreSQL database.
+# MVC Design Patern (using Node.js with Express.js and a PostgreSQL database)

 MVC is a software architecture that separates application logic from the rest of the user interface.
 It does this by separating the application into three parts: **the model**, **the view**, and **the controller**.